open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

 1. first section is Base64-encoded JOSE header (for example `{"typ":"JWT", "alg":"HS256"}`)
 2. second section is Base64-encoded JWT claims
 3. third section is Base64-encoded binary signature value
-1. first section is Base64-encoded JOSE header (for example `{"typ":"JWT", "alg":"HS256"}`)
-2. second section is Base64-encoded JWT claims
-3. third section is Base64-encoded binary signature value

 Because of the signature, it is not possible to modify the JWT claims anymore.
 If we wish to skip some values from the array of "aud" claim, in order to hide nonce values from other CSS servers and to prevent the replay possibility, this is not possible without breaking the signature.
-Because of the signature, it is not possible to modify the JWT claims anymore.
-If we wish to skip some values from the array of "aud" claim, in order to hide nonce values from other CSS servers and to prevent the replay possibility, this is not possible without breaking the signature.

 ### Intro to SD-JWT standard

 SD-JWT standard (<https://sdjwt.js.org>, <https://datatracker.ietf.org/doc/draft-ietf-oauth-selective-disclosure-jwt/>) defines a mechanism for selective disclosure of individual elements of a JSON object, which is used as the payload of a JSON Web Signature (JWS) structure.
 It assumes an ecosystem with following entities:
-SD-JWT standard (<https://sdjwt.js.org>, <https://datatracker.ietf.org/doc/draft-ietf-oauth-selective-disclosure-jwt/>) defines a mechanism for selective disclosure of individual elements of a JSON object, which is used as the payload of a JSON Web Signature (JWS) structure.
-It assumes an ecosystem with following entities:

 1. SD-JWT is created by an entity called _Issuer_.
 Issuer decides, which claims are included in SD-JWT and which claims will be individually disclosable.
 Issuer signs the SD-JWT with its key pair and secures the SD-JWT against modifications.
 2. SD-JWT is received from Issuer by an entity called _Holder_.
 Holder decides when and where to present the SD-JWT and also decides, which disclosable claims it wishes to reveal and which claims it wishes to keep secret from Verifier.
-1. SD-JWT is created by an entity called _Issuer_.
-Issuer decides, which claims are included in SD-JWT and which claims will be individually disclosable.
-Issuer signs the SD-JWT with its key pair and secures the SD-JWT against modifications.
-2. SD-JWT is received from Issuer by an entity called _Holder_.
-Holder decides when and where to present the SD-JWT and also decides, which disclosable claims it wishes to reveal and which claims it wishes to keep secret from Verifier.
 3. SD-JWT is presented to an entity called _Verifier_.
 Verifier requests SD-JWT from Holder, checks the Issuer signature and extracts the list of claims from SD-JWT.

 We are mapping those SD-JWT-specific entities to CDOC2 data model in following way:
-We are mapping those SD-JWT-specific entities to CDOC2 data model in following way:

-1. Same SD-JWT data structure is used for CDOC2 authentication data and CDOC2 authentication signature.
-CDOC2 authentication data is expressed as SD-JWT claims.
-CDOC2 authentication signature corresponds to the Issuer signature.
-2. SD-JWT presentation along with selectively disclosed claims is used as a server-specific CDOC2 authentication ticket.
-3. Roles of SD-JWT Issuer and SD-JWT Holder is performed by CDOC2 Client.
-Client creates SD-JWT structure, specifies that some claims are disclosable and creates specific presentations for each CSS server.
-SD-JWT standard optionally supports a scenario when Holder has its own key pair (separate from Issuer's key pair) and it is possible to verify the possession of Holder's key pair during the SD-JWT presentations.
-In CDOC2 system, we don't use Holder's key binding feature.
 1. Same SD-JWT data structure is used for CDOC2 authentication data and CDOC2 authentication signature.
 CDOC2 authentication data is expressed as SD-JWT claims.
 CDOC2 authentication signature corresponds to the Issuer signature.
 2. SD-JWT presentation along with selectively disclosed claims is used as a server-specific CDOC2 authentication ticket.
 3. Roles of SD-JWT Issuer and SD-JWT Holder is performed by CDOC2 Client.
 Client creates SD-JWT structure, specifies that some claims are disclosable and creates specific presentations for each CSS server.
 SD-JWT standard optionally supports a scenario when Holder has its own key pair (separate from Issuer's key pair) and it is possible to verify the possession of Holder's key pair during the SD-JWT presentations.
 In CDOC2 system, we don't use Holder's key binding feature.